Tena Lukas

 Tena Lukas ([lûkaːs]; born 10 May 1995) is a Croatian tennis player.

-She has won one doubles title on the WTA Challenger Tour as well as nine singles and five doubles titles on the ITF Circuit.
-On 12 September 2022, she reached her best singles ranking of world No. 200.
+She has won one doubles title on the WTA Challenger Tour along with twelve singles and six doubles titles on the ITF Circuit.
+On 12 September 2022, she reached a career-high singles ranking of world No. 200.
 On 18 July 2022, she peaked at No. 257 in the WTA doubles rankings.

-Playing for Croatia Fed Cup team, Lukas has a win–loss record of 6–7 in Fed Cup competition.
+Playing for Croatia, Lukas has a win–loss record of 6–7 in Billie Jean King Cup competitions.